SharayuIrale10/Next-Word-Prediction/README.md

 Installation
 To run this project locally, follow these steps:

-Clone the Repository
-First, clone the repository and navigate to the project folder:
+1. Clone the Repository : First, clone the repository and navigate to the project folder: git clone https://github.com/yourusername/next-word-prediction.git cd next-word-prediction

-bash
-Copy code
-git clone https://github.com/yourusername/next-word-prediction.git
-cd next-word-prediction
-Install Dependencies
+2. Install Dependencies
 Ensure you have Python 3.8+ installed.
-Then, install the required libraries listed in requirements.txt:
+Then, install the required libraries listed in requirements.txt: pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
-Run the Application
+3. Run the Application
-Launch the app using Streamlit:
+Launch the app using Streamlit: streamlit run app.py

-bash
-Copy code
-streamlit run app.py